rackerlabs/docs-server-virt/docs/understanding-server-virtualization/understanding-vmware-vsphere-clusters/index.rst

 have either identical, or, in some cases similar, configurations.

-By default, and to further benefit from the clustered setup, Rackspace Technology enables a Distributed Resource Scheduler and high availability.
+By default, and to further benefit from the clustered setup, Rackspace Technology enables a Distributed Resource Scheduler and High Availability.

 This section includes the following topics:

-- :ref:`Distributed resource scheduler <distributed-resource-scheduler>`
+- :ref:`Distributed Resource Scheduler <distributed-resource-scheduler>`
-- :ref:`High availability  <high-availability>`
+- :ref:`High Availability  <high-availability>`

 .. toctree::